Intimacy vs. Isolation: Psychosocial Development in Adulthood

 Seek support

-Loneliness and social isolation can be damaging to mental health and may also stem from existing mental health issues.
+Loneliness and social isolation can be damaging to mental health in various ways, such as hindering personal growth and emotional stability.
 If you’re struggling, don’t hesitate to ask for help—speaking to a mental health professional can provide emotional support and guide you in practical strategies to overcome these challenges and grow your social network.
-Your therapist can help you identify any issues that may be contributing to your loneliness and create a workable plan for increasing your social support system and nurturing existing relationships.
+Your therapist can help you practice self-disclosure, identify any issues that may be contributing to your loneliness, and create a workable plan for increasing your social support system and building intimacy in your existing relationships.

 If you face barriers to finding a therapist in your area, you can also try online therapy through a platform like BetterHelp.
 With an online platform, you can attend one-on-one sessions with your therapists and receive access to counselor-led group sessions, guided journaling, digital therapy worksheets, and other features.
 In addition, you can choose the format of therapy you prefer, whether via phone, video, or live chat.
 Research has found that online therapy for loneliness can lead to lasting improvements in mental health—even years after treatment concludes.